One of the first questions people ask before bringing home a family milk cow is simple:

 *

 Milk production isn’t a fixed number.
-It is influenced by multiple factors, including genetics, nutrition, environment, and overall herd management.
+It shifts based on genetics, nutrition, environment, and daily management—and small changes can make a noticeable difference.

 Genetics